Battle of Cresson

 The Battle of Cresson was a small battle between Frankish and Ayyubid forces on 1 May 1187 at the "Spring of the Cresson."
 While the exact location of the spring is unknown, it is located in the environs of Nazareth.
-The conflict was a prelude to decisive defeat of the Kingdom of Jerusalem at the Battle of Hattin two months later.
+The conflict was a prelude to the decisive defeat of the Kingdom of Jerusalem at the Battle of Hattin two months later.

 Location

 The exact location of the spring is still disputed.
 Primary sources place the spring near Nazareth.
 Israeli archaeologist Rafi (Rafael Y.) Lewis believes the springs of Cresson may be near the springs of Sepphoris, due to a 2021 discovery of Frankish arrowheads near the site.
 British archaeologist Denys Pringle suggests that the spring may refer to 'Ain ad-Daya: a spring that is closer to the Nazareth-Tiberias road, approximately four kilometres west of Kafr Sabt.

 Background

 Dynastic instability and internal divisions permeated the Kingdom of Jerusalem in the years leading up to and after the death of Baldwin IV.
 Baldwin, who suffered from leprosy, had appointed various executive regents during his reign (Reynald of Chatillon in 1177; Guy of Lusignan in 1183) to lead the Frankish armies in his stead.
 When Baldwin's health degenerated again in early 1185, he appointed Count Raymond III of Tripoli as regent.
 Raymond accepted on condition that all members of the High Court swore that in case both king and heir died, the succession would be decided by an arbitration by the Pope, The Holy Roman Emperor, the King of France and the King of England.
 When Baldwin IV died in 1185, followed by his nephew Baldwin V in 1186, there was a succession crisis.
-The party of Sybilla got control of the capital and crowned her, ignoring the oath swore before Raymond's regency.
+The party of Sybilla got control of the capital and crowned her, ignoring the oath sworn before Raymond's regency.
 To appease the barons willing to support her but not her husband Guy, she accepted to divorce him under the condition to be free to choose her next husband.
 Then, in an unpopular move, Sibylla crowned Guy as king rather than divorcing him.
 Presented with the fait accompli of the coronation, all barons submitted but for Baldwin of Ramla and Raymond, who refused to swear fealty to Guy.

 Baldwin of Ramla abdicated his fief for his minor son, and went voluntary in exile, rather than swear fealty to Guy of Lusignan; Raymond retreated to his fief of Tiberias and asked Saladin to provide Muslim troops against a possible attack by the King he refused to recognize.